pyranges/pyranges/docs/ranges_subset.rst

    # | chrX         | 153037423 | 153037448 | U0     | 0       | -        |
    # | chrX         | 153255924 | 153255949 | U0     | 0       | -        |
    # +--------------+-----------+-----------+--------+---------+----------+
-   # GRanges object with 151 sequences from 1 chromosomes.
+   # PyRanges object with 151 sequences from 1 chromosomes.

 Chromosome and Slice